cocolabs/pz-zdoc/README.md

 ## Discussion

 - Feel free to [open a ticket](https://github.com/real-coco-labs/pz-zdoc/issues/new) if you have any problems, questions or suggestions regarding the project.
-- You are also welcome to join us on [Discord](https://discord.gg/vCeydWCbd9) to talk about Project Zomboid modding and follow community projects.
+- You are also welcome to join us on [Discord](https://discord.gg/vCeydWCbd9) to talk about modding and follow community projects.

 ## Credits